S.V. Transvaal: 1981 Season: The Golden Age

 By 1981, Transvaal had become one of the most successful sides in Surinamese football.
 They had amassed 14 league titles already and held the only CONCACAF Champions League win for a Surinamese side back in 1971.
 With this season they would add their most recent international triumph over none other than Atlético Marte of El Salvador.

 The 1981 CONCACAF Champions' Cup final took place in the city of Paramaribo, the capital of Suriname.
 According to former players, the onset of civil war in El Salvador was the reason CONCACAF decided to hold both games in the Andre Kamperveen Stadion in Suriname.

 The first game was played with great difficulty.
 "The lawn was ugly [for lack of rain] and affected both teams," says Wensley Bundel, a midfielder who played in both games.

 "Atlético Marte wanted to play short passes, but could not, so we took advantage of them," he said.

 Wensley Bundel scored for Transvaal in the first game, which ended in 1–1 draw.
-Regarding the shot, he said, "It was a free throw.
+Regarding the shot, he said, "It was a free kick.
 I remember that was barely hit the mark, but I gave it my all and I think [the] goalie is still looking for where the ball went."

 For the second game, Johan Leisberger scored the winner.
 Transvaal played quick and fast and it paid off with raising the trophy under guidance of coach Humbert Boerleider.
 Thanks to an excellent performance, striker Theo Klein was hailed as the man of the match and was awarded player of the year in Suriname as well.
 Wensley Bundel to have won both CONCACAF titles with Transvaal.

 There is a rumor amongst supporters of the club, that Transvaal actually defeated Cruz Azul from Mexico in the 1970 edition of the cup.
 This is not a known fact, but should this be the case then Bundel was the only player to have played in all three cup matches.